yoksuchaya/receipt-logger/README.md

 A Next.js app for accountants to take photos of receipts and add receipt details.

-## Features
-- Take or upload a photo of a receipt
-- Enter receipt details: date, amount, vendor, category, notes
 - Modern, mobile-friendly UI with Tailwind CSS

 ## Getting Started